ShashanKV98/Hello-Rep-/README.md

-# README FILE FOR ADMINISTRATIVE CMS
+# ADMINISTRATIVE CMS

-NAME: ADMINISTRATIVE CONTENT MANAGEMENT SYSTEM
+**NAME**: ADMINISTRATIVE CONTENT MANAGEMENT SYSTEM

 VERSION 1.0.1

+### DESCRIPTION:

-DESCRIPTION: Content Based management system is primarly a dynamic blogging site where users can post their feed and give comments on those.
+Content Based management system is primarly a dynamic blogging site where users can post their feed and give comments on those.
 There are many categories un which the users can posts which in our project includes Bootstrap, Javascript, PHP, etc. The admin can register for the users who are willing to post on the system, monitor the posts and the commments which the users give.

 ## BASIC OPERATIONS IN SETTING UP THE WEBSITE: